kalindan/applifting-be-task/README.md

-## Product aggregator microservice BE
+## Product aggregator microservice BE Async version

 This app was created based on requirements from company Applifting.
 Main goal was to create a REST API JSON Python microservice which allows users to browse a product catalog and which automatically updates prices from the oﬀer service (provided by Applifting).

+This is second iteration of app with async functionality enabled.
+Currently working on test suite
 ### Stack
 - Python 3.10
 - FastAPI